yalematta/yalematta.github.io/_posts/2021-05-15-preferences-datastore.md

 Now that we migrated to Preferences DataStore let's recap!

 **DataStore**:
-- is a replacement for SharedPreferences addressing most of its downsides
+- is a replacement for SharedPreferences
 - has a fully asynchronous API using Kotlin coroutines and Flow
 - guarantees data consistency
 - handles data migration